 Now, we are about to see a function that is not listed in any of the Excel formulas.
 In cell F2, use the formula for DATEDIF and initiate the formula for the same.

-Have a look at the double quotes we have added for unit value.
-It is mandatory to enclose the value for unit argument in double-quotes to get the formula working.
+Please have a look at the double quotes we have added for unit value.
+It is mandatory to enclose the value for the unit argument in double-quotes to get the formula working.